azak-azkaran/cascade/README.md

 * __health__ : Address which is used for health check if available go to direct mode (default: https://www.google.de )
 * __health-time__ : Duration between health checks (default: 30 Seconds )
 * __host-list__ : Comma Separated List of Host for which DirectMode is used in Cascade Mode
-* __config__ : Path to config yaml file.
+* __config__ : Path to configuration yaml file.
 If set all other command line parameters will be ignored
+* __version__: Just shows the current version

 ## Health Check
-A temporary client tries to connect to a certain address regurlary.
+A temporary client tries to connect to a certain address regularly.
 The Cascade mode is active if health check fails.

 ## Direct Mode